mmeka/TypeScript/README.md

 How to handle date types and handle dates, times and timezones? tsconfig.json. find defaults and more on it
-How the classes, classes with generics, interfaces converted when compiled to JavaScript
+How the classes, classes with generics, interfaces converted when compiled to JavaScript Is method overloading supported?
+Any limitations on defining constructors?